Entropic trade-off relations in stochastic thermodynamics via replica Markov processes: Introduction

-In quantum information and statistical mechanics, one often needs to compute expectation values of nonlinear physical quantities.
+Inspired by replica methods in quantum information and spin-glass theory, we introduce replica Markov process comprising $K$ identical copies of the process and derive bounds on quantities that depend nonlinearly on the underlying probability distributions.
+In quantum information and statistical mechanics, we often need to compute the expectation values of nonlinear physical quantities.
 For example, purity requires the square of the density operator, $\mathrm{Tr}[\rho^2]$.
-Although purity serves as a key quantity for distinguishing quantum from classical behavior, its experimental measurement is known to be difficult.
+Although purity serves as a key quantity for distinguishing quantum behavior from classical behavior, its experimental measurement is known to be difficult.
 The swap trick \cite{Ekert:2002:DirectEstimations} is a technique to measure purity without performing state tomography.
 The swap trick uses the following identity: